mnmason86/301Lab1/README.md

 ### Feature #1 - Display a Modal

-Estimate of time needed to complete: 1 hour
+Estimate of time needed to complete: 1.5 hours

 Start time: 6:15pm